taqh/practice/README.md

-# This is just a repository for trying out source control in my ide and push practice codes while learning new things in my webdev journey
+# This is just a repository for trying out source control in my IDE and pushing practice codes while learning new things in my webdev journey